thefrontside/frontside.com/src/pages/people/jeffrey-cherewaty.md

 ---
 templateKey: people
 name: Jeffrey Cherewaty
-title: Puzzle Solver
+title: Software Diplomat
 img: /img/jeffrey-cherewaty.jpg
 twitter: cherewaty
 github: cherewaty
-bio: Jeffrey is a startup veteran who likes building thoughtfully designed apps in the browser.
-He wrote PHP in a past life, and still has scars from CSS layouts in IE6.
-These days he’s all-in on modern JavaScript.
-Jeffrey believes in empathy, constant learning, and King Ranch chicken.
-His autobiography would be set in Futura and Sentinel.
+bio: Jeffrey is a seasoned designer/developer who likes creating thoughtfully designed apps in the browser.
+He began his career building accessible websites for The University of Texas at Austin.
+As SpareFoot’s first employee, he led design and front-end engineering through exponential growth and multiple fundraising rounds.
+At Frontside, Jeffrey prides himself on shipping beautiful, livable code that solves real business problems.
+He’s currently working on a Master’s in Software Engineering at UT-Austin.
 ---